twisted/twisted/docs/core/development/review-process.rst

 it can be put in the issue tracker, with a reference in the message.

-Use the "Reopens" tag to automatically reopen the ticket:
+Use the "Reopens" tag to reference the relevant issue:

     Revert #revision number: Brief description

     A description of the problem, or a traceback if pertinent

-    Reopens: ticket:&lt;ticket number&gt;
+    Reopens: #issue number

 Reverted branches are to be reviewed again before being merged.